The ESSnuSB design study: overview and future prospects: Neutrino Beam

-In order to withstand the very high power of the ESS linac, the \essnusb{} target station will consist of four identical target/horn systems, each receiving a quarter (\SI{1.25}{MW}) of the nominal average \SI{5}{MW} ESS beam power.
-The targets will have a cylindrical shape of \SI{78}{cm} in length and \SI{3}{cm} in diameter, and will consist of closely packed titanum spheres of \SI{3}{mm} mean diameter cooled by gaseous helium.
-The secondaries will be focused using a pulsed magnetic horn driven by $\SI{350}{kA}$ pulses of \SI{100}{\micro\second} duration and will be lead into a \SI{50}{m} long decay tunnel.
+In order to withstand the very high power of the ESS linac, the \essnusb{} target station will consist of four identical target/horn systems, each receiving a quarter (1.25 MW) of the nominal average 5 MW ESS beam power.
+The targets will have a cylindrical shape of 78~cm in length and 3 cm in diameter and will consist of closely packed titanium spheres of 3 mm mean diameter cooled by gaseous helium.
+The secondaries will be focused using a pulsed magnetic horn driven by 350 kA pulses of 100 $\upmu$s duration and will be led into a 50 m long decay tunnel.
+The charge sign of the focused secondaries is determined by the direction of the electric current through the horn: one can switch between the positive charge focusing (neutrino mode) and negative charge focusing (antineutrino mode) by reversing the current.
 The shape of the horn and length of the decay tunnel have been optimized for maximum CPV measurement sensitivity using a genetic algorithm.